Linked Transaction SDLT Calculator

 What Are Linked Transactions?

 Purchases are linked when they involve the same buyer and seller, or are part of the same arrangement or scheme.
 HMRC aggregates the values to determine the SDLT rate.
+Use our stamp duty calculator for individual property calculations.

 How SDLT Is Calculated

 The total value of all linked transactions determines the SDLT rate.
 The tax is then apportioned based on each property's proportion of the total consideration.
+Learn more in our how SDLT is calculated guide.

 When Transactions Are Linked